ddhartma/Practical-Statistics/README.md

 # Descriptive Statistics <a name="dscr"></a>
 ## What is data? <a name="What_is_data"></a>
-- Data can come in sin many forms:
+- Data can be built up from many forms:
     - structured data (numerical data, relational databases)
     - unstructured data (images, audio, video)